j-slopey/phishguard/README.md

 pip install -r requirements.txt
 ```

-3. Open and run the Jupyter notebook to build model.
+3. Open and run the Jupyter notebook to build model (A sample email from each class is included).

 ## Usage